chrislu732/community/README.md

 ## Introduction

 **Stranger** is a web application developed based on **Spring Boot**.
 It is a demo of a community forum.
 The main functions include user registration and login, posting, replying, real-time updated hot topic rankings and message reminders.
-The database uses **h2 database** ,and **MyBatis** is used to read and write the database.
+The database uses **Mysql** ,and **MyBatis** is used to read and write the database.

 ## What can the community do ?